 Passion is crucial.
-Interest and passion about your subject matter is going to draw community members and boost active participation.
+Interest and passion about your subject matter are going to draw community members and boost active participation.
 If no one’s interested in your topic, then you’re fighting an uphill battle.
 Consider the example of the Harley Owners Group (HOG) community – HOG boasts more than one million active members bonded by their passion for the Harley Davidson motorcycle culture.

 Fill a Need

 The second thing to keep in mind is whether your community is filling a need.
 Lugnet community saw a need and stepped up to fill in the void.
 This group shares design ideas and feedback on elaborate Lego creations.
 Sharing ideas back-and-forth helps other members with their own Lego projects.